zylitcoll/NixOS-Config/README.md

+## Credits

+This configuration is based on [@JaKooLit](https://github.com/JaKooLit/NixOS-Hyprland).
+All credits go to them for the base structure and initial inspiration.

+this config Modified for intel only

 Run this command to ensure git, curl, vim & pciutils are installed: Note: or nano if you prefer nano for editing

     nix-shell -p git vim curl pciutils